gradle/gradle/subprojects/docs/src/docs/release/notes.md

         }
     }

-If you don't want the conventions to be automatically applied, you can opt-out and only apply the base testing plugin, in which case you are expected to provide the component under test explicitly:
+If you don't want the conventions to be automatically applied, you can opt-out and only apply the base test suite plugin, in which case you are required to provide the component under test explicitly:

     plugins {
         id 'cunit-test-suite'